- What is the UK Spouse Visa?

 There is also a requirement that the applicant has not spent an excessive amount of time outside the UK during the five-year period.
 This means that in the last 12-month period when you are applying for ILR, you should not have been outside the country for more than 180 days.

 There is also a requirement to pass the Life in the UK test and meet the English language requirements.

 If you wish to apply for British citizenship, you must hold Indefinite Leave to Remain ILR for one year and fulfil all the eligibility criteria.

 All visa categories may benefit from the support of a specialist immigration lawyer.
-If you would like to speak to an immigration solicitor about your case, contact us on 0191 303 8965 to talk to us today.
+If you would like to speak to an immigration solicitor about your case, contact us on 0333 305 3779 or contact us online today.

 There are a number of valuable services that Newcastle Immigration Lawyers can provide with your immigration application.